-The gauge group of B-LSSM is $SU(3)_C\bigotimes SU(2)_L\bigotimes U(1)_Y\bigotimes U(1)_{B-L}$.
-Compared with the MSSM, new gauge group $U(1)_{B-L}$~\cite{Davidson:1978pm} is added, which introduces a new neutral gauge boson $Z'$~\cite{Chun:2018ibr}.
-In addition, there are additional two Higgs singlets and three right-handed neutrinos, and tiny neutrino masses can be obtained naturally by the so-called type-I see-saw mechanism.
-The local gauge group $U(1)_{B-L}$ is broken when new Higgs singlets $\eta_1,\;\eta_2$ receives vacuum expectation values $u_1,\;u_2$ (the definition is similar to the two Higgs doublets vacuum expectation values $v_1,\;v_2$), and we can define $\tan\beta'=u_2/u_1$ (analogy to the definitions of $\tan\beta=v_2/v_1$ in the MSSM).
-The super partners of new introduced Higgs singlets and neutral gauge boson can be dark matter candidates~\cite{16,1616,DelleRose:2017ukx,DelleRose:2017uas}.
-The model has been discussed detailedly in our previous works~\cite{Yang:2018utw,Yang:2019aao,Yang:2020ebs}, which contains the particle content, the superpotential, the soft breaking terms, some mass matrices and interaction vertexes.
-We do not introduced the model in detail in this work, but some revelent mass matrices will be given in Sec.~\ref{sec2} for analyzing the numerical clearly.
-Then we also give a brief discussion about the contributions to muon MDM and transition magnetic moment of Majorana neutrinos in the B-LSSM in Sec.~\ref{sec2}.
-In Sec.~\ref{sec3}, considering constraints from the measured Higgs boson mass and etc, we will show the numerical results of the NP contributions to the muon MDM and the transition magnetic moments of Majorana neutrinos in the B-LSSM.
-Finally, we give a brief summary in Sec.~\ref{sec4}.
-Some relevant mass matrices are collected in appendix.
+The framework of the B-LSSM has been discussed detailedly in our previous works~\cite{Yang:2018utw,Yang:2019aao,Yang:2020ebs}, which contain the particle content, the superpotential, the soft breaking terms, some mass matrices and interaction vertices.
+We do not introduce the model in detail in this work, but some relevant mass matrices will be given in Sec.~\ref{sec2} for analyzing the numerical results clearly.
+Then we also give a brief discussion about the contributions to muon anomalous MDM and Majorana neutrinos transition magnetic moments in the B-LSSM in Sec.~\ref{sec2}.
+Considering the constraints from the measured Higgs boson mass and etc, we present the numerical results of the NP contributions to the muon anomalous MDM and the Majorana neutrinos transition magnetic moments in the B-LSSM in Sec.~\ref{sec3}.
+Finally, a brief summary is given in Sec.~\ref{sec4}.
+Some mass matrices are collected in the appendix.